When should I apply? When is the application deadline?

 Who teaches the LLC courses?

 The courses are taught by experienced professors and feature many dynamic guest speakers, from MPs to legal experts to NGO professionals.
-The current faculty roster can be viewed here.
+The current faculty roster can be viewed here at the bottom of the page.

 How much does this program cost?